fission-codes/spec/dialog/README.md

 ## 3.1 Write Access

 Each store has a single writer, which is represented by the signing authority of one key.
 While this does impose a single threaded writer, a single writer may write unboundedly large transactions as IPLD.
+This leads to a pull-based sychronization mechanism.
 This is done for a few reasons:

 ### 3.1.1 Concurrent Writes